atom-box/samhain/readMe.md

 # Elm Project:
-This is a code snippet to search a small text file, written in Elm language
+This is a code snippet to search a small text file, written in Elm language.
+I showed this at two [talks](https://github.com/atom-box/MKE) in 2018.
 ## Click here to run my code snippet:
  [Run!](http://littlefurnace.com/elm)
-## What's going on here
-I showed this at two [talks](https://github.com/atom-box/MKE) in 2018.

 ## Where is the actual Elm code?
 Elm compiles down to Javascript.
 That compiled file is at __assets/page.js__
 The Elm file is at __page.elm__.
 Note the three sections there are Model, Update, View.